HHousen/TransformerSum/doc/general/getting-started.rst

     --do_train --do_test \
     --batch_size 16

 You can learn more about the above command on :ref:`train_extractive_model`.

+.. important:: More example training commands can be found on the `TransformerSum Weights & Biases page <https://app.wandb.ai/hhousen/transformerextsum>`__.
+Just click the name of a training run, go to the overview page by clicking the "i" icon in the top left, and look at the command value.

 Abstractive Summarization
 ^^^^^^^^^^^^^^^^^^^^^^^^^